Table of Contents

 - Where the creditor (or a third-party collection agency on behalf of the creditor) has engaged in significant, bona fide collection activity at any time during the 12-month period ending at the close of the calendar year.
 However, ministerial collection action, such as automated mailing, doesn’t constitute “significant, bona fide collection activity” for this purpose.

-- Where facts and circumstances existing as of January 31 of the calendar year following expiration of the 36-month period indicate that the debt hasn’t been discharged.
-Such facts and circumstances include the sale or packaging for sale of the debt by the creditor.
+- Where facts and circumstances existing as of January 31 of the calendar year following the expiration of the 36-month period indicate that the debt hasn’t been discharged.
+Such facts and circumstances include the sale or packaging for the sale of the debt by the creditor.

 Facts.
 On Oct.
 22, ’94, David Scott Stewart incurred a credit card obligation to Maryland Bank National Association (MBNA).
-Some time between Oct.
+Sometime between Oct.
 22, ’94, and Sept.
 6, ’96, he defaulted on this obligation.
 He made no payments on the debt after the default.
 MBNA charged off the debt on Sept.
 12, ’96.